What is a Continuous Mining Machine Operator?

 - Word processing software

-How do I Become a Continuous Mining Machine Operator?
+How Long Does it Take to Become a Continuous Mining Machine Operator?

 Those thinking about becoming a Continuous Mining Machine Operator might also be interested in the following careers: